Check Out Video On "Non-Surgical Treatment Options for Slipped Disc / Sciatica / Back Pain" By Dr Nivedita Page (MBBS, MD, FIPM (Perth,AU), FIAPM)

 - Radio frequency Ablation: Radio frequency ablation (RFA) is a technique used to reduce pain.
 In this procedure, a radio wave produces an electrical current, which heats up a small area of nerve tissue.
 This curbs pain signals from that specific area.
 It is very beneficial for people with chronic lower back and neck pain and pain related to the degeneration of joints from arthritis.

 As with any medical procedure, radio frequency ablation (RFA) is not appropriate for everyone.
 For example, radio frequency ablation is not recommended for people who have active infections or bleeding problems.
-Your doctor can tell you if you should not have an RFA.
+Your Pain Specialist Doctor can tell you if you should not have an RFA.

-Painex Clinic is a renowned name in Non-surgical slipped disc treatment in Pune.
-At Painex, after a consultation with our pain specialist doctors and detailed evaluation, we try to get to know the exact cause of your pain, we locate the root cause of pain.
+Painex Clinic is a renowned name in Non-Surgical (Minimally Invasive) Slipped Disc Treatment in Pune.
+At Painex, after a consultation with our Pain Specialist Doctors and detailed evaluation, we try to get to know the exact cause of your pain, we locate the root cause of pain.
 An appropriate treatment plan or modalities will then be formulated, customised to your problem.
-Book an appointment with our Pain Experts today & Get rid of Slipped Disc related Pain.
+Book An Appointment with our Pain Experts today & Get rid of Slipped Disc related Pain.

 For inquiries or booking appointment, call us on 8390442266 or Visit our appointment booking page -> Book an Appointment.